pixelogik/NearPy/README.txt

 It allows to experiment and to evaluate new methods but is also production-ready.
 It comes with a redis storage adapter.

+To install simply do *pip install NearPy*.
+It will also install the packages scipy, numpy and redis.

 Example usage:

     from nearpy import Engine